noahgibbs/rr_octopress/README.markdown

-## MadRubyScience.com, Octopress Setup
+## Rebuilding-Rails.com, Octopress site.

-I'm using Octopress, Octostrap3 and the Bootswatch Readable Theme.
+I'm using Octopress, Octostrap3 and a Bootswatch theme.

 The rest is just content.